Skip to main content

 HIGH PREVALENCE

-Wheat is a staple grain used in breads, pastries, and many dishes.
+Wheat is the staple grain here, turning up in breads, pastries, and countless dishes.

 COMMONLY FOUND IN: